 Mergers and acquisitions are never very far from the news.
 But if you need to find out about a transaction in depth, where can you source the details you might not find in the papers?

-Thomson One is an ideal starting point for researching M&A, providing access not just to detailed company financials, but also brokers’ reports and deal specifics for M&A deals globally back to the 1970s.
+Thomson One is an ideal starting point for researching M&A, providing access not just to detailed company financials, but also brokers’ reports and deal specifics for over 400,000 deals globally back to the 1970s.
 For that reason alone, we would recommend Thomson One as your starting point for this kind of research.

 - Background information such as company and industry profiles and reports from sources like MarketLine Advantage and Factiva.

 - Stock market data including share prices and indices are available from both Bloomberg and Datastream.
 Bloomberg’s charting function is fantastic so please ask if you need help creating any graphs.

 - Brokers and analysts’ reports are essential reading from the point where a deal was rumoured until well after the completion date.
 What else was happening at that time?
 Was there interest from other companies?
 Bloomberg contains some analysts’ reports but for more comprehensive coverage, use Thomson One.

 - The national press will also be a valuable source of information.
 Check out Factiva for coverage in newspapers worldwide.

 - SDC Platinum (available in SOM only) contains the same deals data as Thomson One but is more suited to large scale ‘number-crunching’.

 As ever, any questions, please pop in or contact us here!